Studio classes at Yoga Blend:

 Thursday 6 - 7:15 pm Mixed Level Flow

 Looking for an inspiring yoga retreat?
+Email here for info.

 I am endlessly grateful to all my teachers.
 In particular, my RYT-200 teachers and Rising Lotus Yoga owners, Claire Hartley and Daniel Stewart, and my RYT-500 teacher and Yoga Blend owner, Christy Marsden, and my Create & Flow partner and husband, Darby Orr, have all impacted my life in immeasurable ways.
-Thank you, too, to singer-songwriter/yogi Wendy Beckerman, who first introduced me to yoga, on an early November morning in 2000, at the Northeast Folk Alliance conference.
+Thank you, too, to singer-songwriter/yogi Wendy Beckerman, who first introduced me to yoga, on an early November morning at the Northeast Folk Alliance conference.